Cover-up costs Britain a 14 year lead in developing SALi Technology

 compression tests, showed no tailing off in performance.

 Figure 3.
-This Chinese graph, (originally published as Figure 10 in reference 1) demonstrates that if the right materials are used, a SALi based suspension system makes a full recovery after each vibration.
+This Chinese graph, (originally published as Figure 10 in above.) demonstrates that if the right materials are used, a SALi based suspension system makes a full recovery after each vibration.

 Reference 2 above, page 4.